alinex/bash-lib/doc/function/choose.md

 ## Select from list (extended version of native select)

 The given list will be printed as numerical options from which you select one by typing it's number.
 Number validation is on, so you can only input a valid number.
-No return-lkey needed if the full number is given.
+No return-key needed if the full number is given.
 Each list entry can be a single `<text>` or `<key>|<name>` while the `<name>` is shown the `<key>` will be returned if selected.

 With the options a default can be given, which will be selected using return-key or a timeout till this is used.